-XformType Values Logical Transform Type Description KcsXftFwdSimulate = 4 simulation-RCS Special processing done to device's output, if simulation is desired on another device.
-If there is not a simulation-RCS transform, the KCMS framework defaults to connecting the outof-RCS to the into-RCS transformations, which generates an RCS-to-RCS transform that approximates the simulation.
+KcsXformType Values Logical Transformation Type Description KcsSftIntoRCS = 0 into-RCS Input color space to the output color space which can be one of the standard references.
+KcsXftOutofRCS = 1 outof-RCS Output color space (possibly one of the standards) to the input color space.
+KcsSftFwdEffect = 2 forward-RCS-effect An effect that goes from a color space to that same color space.
+KcsXftRvsEffect = 3 reverse-RCS-effect Inverse of forward-RCS-effect.
+KcsXftFwdSimulate = 4 simulation-RCS Special processing done to device's output, if simulation is desired on another device.
+If there is not a simulation-RCS transformation, the KCMS framework defaults to connecting the outof-RCS to the into-RCS transformations, which generates an RCS-to-RCS transformation that approximates the simulation.
 This results in a clip close to the simulation normally seen on devices.
-Currently, profiles do not supply simulation-RCS transforms by default.
-This connection technique fails on profiles that perform gamut-mapping; therefore, profiles that do gamut-map, should include one of these transforms.
+Currently, profiles do not supply simulation-RCS transformations by default.
+This connection technique fails on profiles that perform gamut-mapping.
 KcsXftFwdGamut = 5 gamut-test-RCS Provides all gamut testing for the device.
-The gamut-test-RCS transform output is a set of 8-bit values representing how much this particular data is out of gamut for all n components.
+The gamut-test-RCS transformation output is a set of 8-bit values representing how much this particular data is out of gamut for all n components.
 KcsXftFwdComplete = 6 complete-forward transform Profile's transformation from a source device to a destination device.
 It includes any intermediate effects connected to the chain.
-KcsXftRvsComplete = 7 complete-reverse transform Goes from the destination device backwards through any of the inverse effects and then into the color space of the input device.
-KcsXftRcsSimulate = 8 complete-simulate transform Maps the pixels from the source device through the destination device, its simulate transform, and ultimately to the destination device (the device on which you are viewing the data).
-KcsXftRCSGamut = 9 complete-gamut transform Gamut test for whole chain.